These are the people who will make such a difference to your stay with us at Queensberry Bay Holiday Park.

 But they stuck at it and John now deals with the day to day maintenance of the park as well as any major development work and siting new vans.
 If you’re looking for John, look first for the dogs – his “entourage” – John won’t be far away!

 Joanne also runs an accountancy practice from the farmhouse so, if you don’t see her, she’s most likely adding up a column of figures somewhere.

 With her head in a paper bag.

 Both of them take the running of Queensberry Bay very seriously – and want to hear from you if anything is not just so.

 Pamela’s is a face you won’t see too often – or at least not behind the counter – but you’ll definitely recognize her voice!

 Truth be told, Pamela works in 2 places – Queensberry Bay and Joanne’s accountancy practice – the “posh bit” – at the farmhouse and spends her days on accounts and bookkeeping and generally keeping on top of the pile of papers that Joanne leaves on her desk when she’s not looking.

 Pamela previously worked for a proper firm in Carlisle where they had strategy meetings and team building exercises – and now works at a place where our long term planning strategy is whose turn it is to make the tea and our team building exercises are based around catching the emus when they escape.

-Like the rest of us, Pamela’s day is split into a million unrelated parts and, in addition to her accounts and VAT work she answers the park phones when Nicola’s busy with treatments.
+Like the rest of us, Pamela’s day is split into a million unrelated parts and, in addition to her accounts and VAT work she also answers the phones.
+And takes bookings.
 Despite working in the farmhouse Pamela is very much a part of the Queensberry Bay team – and you’ll often see her out and about with paperwork and files.
-Not sure what’s in them but they look good!